DYNAMOGENOMV2/DYNAMO-GENOME-V2/docs/docs/02_activation_whitepaper.md

 This activation record reflects a locked-state system and forms the
 continuity boundary prior to future expansions or system upgrades.

-Anchored by: Dames (Origin Authority)
+Anchored by: Damian Greene (Origin Authority)
 Date: February 10, 2025